asem63/ChatExample/README.md

 Users can create, delete, edit (room password, description and name) their rooms.

-Users cen change their names and passwords.
+Users can change their names and passwords.

 Two types of rooms: public and password protected.